-MOTIVATION in Residency
+Motivation in Residency

 Residency, The Next Chapter

 As a podiatry resident you will incur and endure a lot of disappointment.
 There will be moments where you will be frustrated; you are going to feel down; and feel like you are not moving forward in your life.
 The truth is, residency is not only the next stage of your education, it’s your JOB.
 You must treat it seriously because this will forever be your job.
-You will have deadlines, projects, file data, meetings, due paperwork, keep track of your surgery numbers, wake up early, and stay super late.
+You will have deadlines, projects, file data, meetings, paperwork, track your surgery numbers, wake up early, and stay up super late.
 If you are looking for a moment when you are able to say

 “Yes!
 I finally made it, all my hard work has paid off, now I can relax”,